Loew's National Theatre

 570 Bergen Avenue,

-With white marble frontage and a gorgeous Beaux-Arts auditorium, the National Theatre was one of the largest theatres built in the Bronx up to that time.
-The movies were first-run for the borough until 1929, when Loew’s gave that exclusive privilege to the newly-opened Paradise Theatre and shifted the National Theatre and its other Bronx theatres to playing the same programs two weeks later.
+With white marble frontage and a gorgeous Beaux-Arts auditorium, the Loew’s National Theatre was one of the largest theatres built in the Bronx up to that time.
+The movies were first-run for the borough until 1929, when Loew’s gave that exclusive privilege to their newly-opened Loew’s Paradise Theatre and shifted the Loew’s National Theatre and its other Bronx theatres to playing the same programs two weeks later.

-The National Theatre was one of the longest lasting of the Loew’s Bronx theatres, operating into the early-1970’s before being closed and eventually demolished.
+The Loew’s National Theatre was one of the longest lasting of the Loew’s Bronx theatres.
+In its final years it was operated by an independent operator as the National Theatre, until its closure in July 1974 and was eventually demolished.
 As far as I know, it was never sub-divided.